Top 8 Bells VST Plugins & Libraries 2023 (And 6 Best FREE Plugins)

 Our list sought to gather the best examples of collections that faithfully recreate and translate that feeling into a digital format with varied models and features to help make it sound as you imagined.
 Some are extensive collections, and others focus on delivering a specific sonority.

 In each case, some of the best choices were collections like Sonokinetic Toll Bell, which has a serious contender for the best item on our list.
 There’s a large collection of bell models used throughout history, and they all elude character and personality.
-Another great choice is AudioThing Bells, with a similarly large quantity of models and features that can make it reliable as your ‘trusted’ bell plugin virtual instrument.

 Considering the freeware options, the best item, in our opinion, is Versilian Studios Miscellania II: Holiday Bells.
 The name may indicate a specific theme, but don’t be fooled: different bell models can be very hard to find elsewhere, with the addition of relevant percussive instruments.
 Although not entirely focused on bells, it’s a nice option nonetheless.